Rear Delt Fly: How To (Video), Muscles Worked, Benefits, & Alternatives Exercises

 Excellent Toning Exercise For A Back Workout Day

-This exercise is phenomenal when it comes to working your back; as it is easy to perform and greatly impacts your upper back.
+The dumbbell rear delt fly is phenomenal when it comes to working your upper back muscles; as it is easy to perform and greatly impacts your upper back and several upper body muscles alike.

 It Greatly Helps With Your Posture

-The modern way of living has impacted our physical health and physical appearance immensely; sitting in an office for most of the day has a really negative effect on different areas of our body but specifically the areas impacting our posture.
+The modern way of living has impacted our physical health and physical appearance immensely; being in a seated position in an office for most of the day has a really negative effect on different areas of our body but specifically the areas impacting our posture.

-Other exercises you can do to get better your posture include dumbbell floor press, double crunches, and the T bar row.
+Other excellent alternative exercises that you can do to get better posture and proper form include the dumbbell floor press, double crunches, and the T bar row.

 Stronger Shoulders

-Your shoulder muscles, specifically the outer and most wide part of your delts, are the primary target of the this exercise.
-The wideness that you see in ripped guys upper back has a lot to do with the rear delts.
+Your shoulder muscles, specifically the outer and most wide part of your delts, are the primary target of the dumbbell rear delt fly workout.
+The wideness that you see in ripped guys’ upper back has a lot to do with the rear deltoids.

-Use rear delt flys as a way to not only strengthen your shoulders but also to create the image of a wide v taper.
+Use rear delt flys as a way to not only strengthen both your front and rear shoulders but also to create the image of a wide v taper.

 Improve Physical Appearance

-Let’s not kid ourselves, other than the health and psychological benefits that come from consistent training and exercises the main reason we are working out is to look good.
-I mean it is most certainly the reason i am working out.
+Let’s not kid ourselves, other than the health and psychological benefits that come from consistent training and exercise the main reason we are working out is to look good.
+I mean it is most certainly the reason I am working out.

 This exercise is also excellent for toning up the muscles in your upper back to create a chiseled grainy look.